Super at 25 — Building Your Super in Your Mid-Twenties

 Frequently Asked Questions

 Is $20,000 in super at 25 good?
 It’s broadly in line with median balances.
-The amount matters less than the trajectory — consistent SG payments, no lost accounts, and a suitable investment option matter most.
+The amount matters less than the trajectory — consistent SG payments, no lost accounts, a suitable investment option, and low fees matter most at this stage.

-Should I salary sacrifice at 25 when I have other financial priorities (rent, HECS, etc.)?
-Salary sacrifice is a trade-off.
-HECS debt repayments are compulsory at certain income levels, and housing costs are high.
-Even a small extra contribution builds good habits.
-There’s no universally right answer — it depends on your circumstances.
+Should I salary sacrifice at 25 when I have other priorities (rent, HECS, etc.)?
+There’s no universally right answer.
+HECS repayments are compulsory at certain income thresholds, and housing costs are high.
+Even a small salary sacrifice amount builds good habits.
+If your income is growing and you’re in the 32.5% bracket, the tax saving makes salary sacrifice increasingly worthwhile.

 What if I’ve never checked my super at 25?
 Log in to myGov, link the ATO, and check the Super section.
-It takes 10 minutes and could reveal lost accounts.
+It takes 10 minutes and could reveal lost accounts or underperforming funds.
+Many Australians in their 20s have 2–4 super accounts they’ve forgotten about.

-For more: Consolidate Your Super, Salary Sacrifice Super, How Much Super at My Age?.
+For more: Consolidate Your Super, Salary Sacrifice Super, FHSS Scheme, How Much Super at My Age?.
 For advice tailored to your situation, see MoneySmart.